Jemadar

-Jemadar or jamadar is a title used for various military and other officials in the Indian subcontinent.
+Jemadar or jamadar (Hindustani: जमादार; جمعدار) is a title used for various military and other officials in the Indian subcontinent.

 Etymology

 The word stems from Urdu (جمعدار), which derives through Persian jam'dar from Arabic jamā‘a(t) 'muster' + Persian -dār 'holder'.

 Pre-colonial

 A jemadar was originally an armed official of a zamindar (feudal lord) in India who, like a military general, and along with Mridhas, was in charge of fighting and conducting warfare, mostly against the rebellious peasants and common people who lived on the lord's land.
 Also, this rank was used among the thuggees as well, usually the gang leader.

 Later, it became a rank used in the British Indian Army, where it was the lowest rank for a Viceroy's commissioned officer.
 Jemadars either commanded platoons or troops themselves or assisted their British commander.
 They also filled regimental positions such as assistant quartermaster (jemadar quartermaster) or assistant adjutant (jemadar adjutant).